-However, for those of us looking to make the most of the coverage we already have, it’s important to understand some basic information.
+However, for those looking to make the most of the coverage they already have, it’s important to understand some basic information.
 Navigating the world of private health insurance can be difficult, particularly when you’re looking at how much cover you have for a specific treatment or procedure.
 To help you steer the murky waters of insurance towards the bright light of your vasectomy, we’ve broken it right down, so you can confidently estimate how much your vasectomy will end up costing you.

 What are the types of health insurance?